Charting New Horizons.

 At the end of May, the Santiago ship was shipwrecked, with no man being killed, and in August they restarted their voyage.

-On the 21st of October, they found the “Cape of Eleven Thousand Virgins”, the entrance to the now named “Strait of Magellan”.
+On the 21st of October, they found the “Cape of Eleven Thousand Virgins”, the entrance to the now-named “Strait of Magellan”.
 Finally, they reached a passage that would lead them to another ocean.

 The men found the place scary, with high rocks, huge cliffs, and fires all around made by the native people in their settlements.
 Therefore, they named the region “Tierra del Fuego” (Land of Fire).